A remark on $\Lambda^2$-enlargeable manifolds: Proof of Theorem

 $\ $

 {\bf Acknowledgments.} The author would like to thank Pengshuai Shi, Changliang Wang, Xiangsheng Wang and Prof. Weiping Zhang for helpful discussions.
-This work was partially supported by NSFC Grant No. 12425106, NSFC Grant No. 12271266 and Nankai Zhide Foundation.
+The author also would like to thank the referees for their helpful suggestions and comments.
+This work was partially supported by National Natural Science Foundation of China (Grant No. 12425106, Grant No. 12271266), the Fundamental Research Funds for the Central Universities 63253096, Natural Science Foundation of Tianjin, China (Grant No. 25JCZDJC01110) and Nankai Zhide Foundation.